 8.1.1.
 International Student Tuition Differential

-Under the standard tuition model, international students are assessed a tuition differential at 1.5 times the domestic tuition rate.
+Under the standard tuition model, international students are assessed a tuition differential.
 International students in special tuition programs will be assessed per the tuition agreement for those programs.
 For up-to-date information about program tuition and fees, students should refer to the Tuition page on the University of Saskatchewan website.back to top

 8.1.2.
 Tuition and Fees Following Unapproved Terms of Absence

 When permission has been granted by the academic unit and the CGPS for a student to resume a Program of Studies in which the student has not maintained continuous registration without officially withdrawing, retroactive tuition shall be assessed in the amount the student would have paid had she/he maintained continuous registration from the time of first registration.
 Late payment penalties and retroactive student fees will be applied.back to top

 Program Completion During the Term